 In 1915, the Vermont Legislature adopted a no fault insurance program of Workers’ Compensation through passage of Act No. 164.
 Although the Vermont Workers’ Compensation Act has been amended from time to time, this landmark legislation remains “the grand compromise” between labor and management, providing injured workers with access to prompt medical attention, wage replacement, and other benefits for their work-related injuries while granting employers immunity from personal injury civil lawsuits.

 In the coming months, the Vermont Department of Labor and various other co-sponsors will be posting

 further information related to the history of the Vermont Workers’ Compensation Act and planned centennial activities.
 There will be articles, curriculum materials for teachers, and an announcement about an exciting conference to be held on September 15, 2015, in Montpelier.
 (Save that date!)

 Celebrate the Centennial!
 For more information and to offer your ideas, contact Kristina Bielenberg at firstname.lastname@example.org.

-The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for June was 3.6 percent.
-This represents no change from the revised May rate (3.6 percent).
-The national average in June was 5.3 percent, which experienced a decrease of two-tenths of a percentage point from the previous month’s estimate.
-As of the prior month’s initial data, Vermont’s unemployment rate was the fourth lowest in the country.
-June represents the ninth consecutive month without an increase to the unemployment rate.
+The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for July was 3.6 percent.
+This represents no change from the revised June rate (3.6 percent).
+The national average in July was 5.3 percent, which also experienced no change from the previous month’s estimate.
+As of the prior month’s initial data, Vermont’s unemployment rate was fourth lowest in the country.
+July represents the tenth consecutive month without an increase to the unemployment rate.